 Although the game’s engine could be tweaked to run smoother and maybe it will in the future, a lot of the time the graphics aren’t what make a game.
 It’s the storyline and how much you are enjoying the experience are the real reason this game will score higher for me.

-We enjoyed the game even though some of the puzzles are frustrating at times, the graphics however beautiful let it down by its choppy engine so for this reasons this game scores 7/10.
+We enjoyed Sherlock Holmes: The Devil’s Daughter even though some of the puzzles are frustrating at times, the graphics however beautiful let it down by its choppy engine so for this reasons this game scores 7/10.
 I would definitely buy the game but that’s for my own enjoyment of games in this genre, some people wouldn’t enjoy the experience sadly.

 REVIEW CODE: Here at Brash Games we have a strict Review Code policy, Paul Ryan owner / editor is the only member of staff at Brash Games permitted to obtain review code and distribute it within the Brash Games review team.
 No other person is permitted to request review code and or send review links or contact the publishers in any way whatsoever.
 Should you wish to send us review code please email paulryan-at-brashgames.co.uk.